LesterCuasay/Project-4/README.md

 #### __Delete Booking__:

-- The user also has the option to delete their booking if they are no longer want their appointment.
+- The user also has the option to delete their booking if they no longer want their appointment.
+After the user delete their booking they will be redirected back to the "My Bookings" page.

 ![delete-booking](static/img/documentation/delete-booking.png)